b-bad/ShelfProductDetectionWithRFBNet/README.md

 # ShelfProductDetectionWithRFBNet
 A method of shelf product detection by using RFBNet and traditional algorithm.
 Average mAP is over 89%.

-An College Student Innovation Project.
+A College Student Innovation Project.

 Includes training and testing for 7 kinds of products.